railsadminteam/rails_admin/docs/README.md

 #### Misc.
 * [RailsAdminSettings](https://github.com/rs-pro/rails_admin_settings): Application setting for rails_admin and mongoid
 * [RailsAdminGrid](https://github.com/colavitam/rails_admin_grid): Custom collection (index) action that displays objects in a grid with thumbnails
-* [Excluding RailsAdmin from NewRelic](https://github.com/sferik/rails_admin/wiki/Excluding-RailsAdmin-from-NewRelic): For when you don't want timing and performance information about RailsAdmin to show up in your NewRelic dashboards.